eorochena/Introduction_to_Terraform/exercises/ex03/README.md

 # Exercise 3

-For this exercise we will same the terraform.tfstate file in a remote location.
+For this exercise we will save the terraform.tfstate file in a remote location.

 Command           |  Effect